-The AUSF in SNPN may support primary authentication and authorization of UEs using default UE credentials from a Default Credentials Server (DCS) for Onboarding of UEs in an ON-SNPN.
+The AUSF in SNPN may support primary authentication and authorization of UEs using default UE credentials for primary authentication from a Default Credentials Server (DCS) for Onboarding of UEs in an ON-SNPN.
 In case of primary authentication and authorization with an AAA server in DCS the procedures defined in clause 19.1 and clause 19.2 shall apply with the AAA server in DCS taking the role of the AAA server in a CH.
 When AAA server in DCS is used for primary authentication, the AUSF directly selects the NSSAAF as specified in 3GPP TS 23.501 [2].
 In this case, the UDM is not involved in the procedure defined in Figure 19.2-1, and the step 3 to step 5 shall be skipped.